 There are plans to export to China but that would require port facilities in California and Washington state.
 The left-wing state legislatures there are wary of the new drilling techniques and altogether opposed to fossil fuels.
 Permits have been lodged for the construction of a pipeline to the west coast as well as the expansion of ports in Washington state to export natural gas to Asia on a large scale but those applications face resistance from environmentalists.

 That suits Holland.
 Europe wants to decrease its dependence on Russian gas imports.
 The United States are happy to export.
 American energy companies are able to get a better price for natural gas abroad than at home where supply is outpacing demand.

 The objective of Dutch foreign policy is clear: what is called the gas rotunda.
 The country imports natural gas from the Middle East and, most notably, from the United States to sell to the Germans and unshackle itself from the Berlin-Moscow axis that threatens to dominate Europe.
 That way, the Netherlands will keep their foreign relations in balance as will they the distribution of power in Northern Europe.

-This story originally appeared in Dutch at De Dagelijkse Standaard, July 9, 2012.
+This story first appeared in Dutch at De Dagelijkse Standaard, July 9, 2012.